vineetbatthina/portfolio/README.md

 - Problem-solving and algorithm development
 - Continuous integration and deployment

-I'm always eager to learn and stay up-to-date with the latest technologies and industry trends.
-I thrive in collaborative environments and enjoy contributing to open-source projects.

-## Tech Stack
+## Active Contributions
-Here are some of the technologies I've worked with:

-- **Languages**: JavaScript, Python, Java
-- **Front-end**: HTML, CSS, React, Vue.js
-- **Back-end**: Node.js, Express
-- **Databases**: MySQL, MongoDB
-- **Version Control**: Git
-- **Tools**: VS Code, Docker, Postman
+- [Influence AI](http://influenceai.in/): A medium where influencers harmoniously collaborate with astute business proprietors to artfully promote and showcase their array of products

 ## Projects
 Here are a few projects I've worked on:

-- **Project 1**: Brief description of the project.
-Link to the repository or live demo.
-- **Project 2**: Brief description of the project.
-Link to the repository or live demo.
-- **Project 3**: Brief description of the project.
-Link to the repository or live demo.

-## Open Source Contributions
-I'm an active contributor to open-source projects, and I believe in giving back to the community.
-Some of my notable contributions include:

-- [Project Name](Link): Description of your contribution.
-- [Project Name](Link): Description of your contribution.
+- **UberEats Clone**: Sole contribution in replicating the functionalities of UberEats in a hierarchial fashion with upgrades pertaining to the efficient and optimal system design (https://youtu.be/HkROcVFkVHE)
+- **Indeed Clone**: Contributing to Job Portal imitation with layered architecture comprising enterprise grade software standards (https://youtu.be/J0RPAFwB-R8)

 ## Get in Touch
 I'm always excited to connect with fellow developers and tech enthusiasts.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yourusername/) or [Twitter](https://twitter.com/yourusername).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/vineet-batthina/)

 Let's collaborate and build amazing things together! 😄